2025 MTN 8

 The 2025 MTN 8 was the 51st edition of the South African soccer competition featuring the top 8-placed teams at the conclusion of the previous Premiership season, and the 18th under its current sponsored name.
 The competition started on 2 August 2025 and concluded on 13 September 2025.

 Prize money was R10 million for the winners and R1 million each for the other 7 participants.
 Orlando Pirates were defending champions.
-They won their fourth consecutive MTN 8 title after defeating Stellenbosch 3–0 in extra time in a repeat of the 2024 MTN 8 final at Mbombela Stadium, Mpumalanga.
+They won their fourth consecutive MTN 8 title and five in six seasons after defeating Stellenbosch 3–0 in extra time in a repeat of the 2024 MTN 8 final at Mbombela Stadium, Mpumalanga.
+It was Orlando Pirates 14th MTN 8 title overall placing them 1 behind their arch rivals Kaizer Chiefs.

 Tshepang Moremi was named Man of the match after scoring a brace and providing an assist in the final.
+Later, he won the MTN 8 Last man standing.
 Iqraam Rayners finished the competition as the top goal scorer with 3 goals.

 Teams

 The following 8 teams are listed according to their final position on the league table in the previous season of the 2024-25 Premiership.